IVRL/AI4VA/saliency/README.md

     - **Evaluate Your Model**: Use the `scripts/evaluate_model.py` to assess the performance of your model on the validation set.
 Aim to improve all metrics such as Area Under Curve (AUC), Correlation Coefficient (CC) and Kullbeck-Leibler Divergence (KLD).
 The implementations of these metrics are provided in `scripts/metrics.py`.

 6. **Submit Your Results**: Save your model's predictions on the test dataset in the `results/` directory.
 Follow the submission guidelines provided on the [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/19855) .
+Due to a server issue on Codalab, submissions are currently not being processed on Chrome and Edge browsers.
+Please use Firefox to submit your predictions (tested on Firefox 129.0).
 #### Evaluation

 Your submissions will be evaluated based on the following criteria: